 So what’s this going to run me?
 The common answer in the ERP industry is “it depends,” and this can be frustrating for clients.
 The typical process has end users selecting an ERP vendor and then both firms work together to determine costs and terms.
 This doesn’t mean going into the process without a budget.
 Some factors that determine price include: software costs, training, hardware and hosting costs.
 Be wary of price guarantees.
 Fixed price quotes typically build in a large cushion, so while it offers insurance against vendor incompetence, it may cost more if the project takes less time than anticipated.
 Also, fixed cost is never guaranteed.
 If not properly specified in the contract, there will be change orders.

 Do you have a time-frame?

 How much time should be dedicated to ERP implementation?
 Aside from the vague answers such as “as long as it takes” and “it depends,” mid-size firms (25-150 users) can plan to spend 6-12 months rolling out their new ERP software.
 Keep in mind that ERP projects are actually business transformation projects and, therefore, the timeline really does depend on factors like the level of customization, business complexity, data integration issues, executive buy in, creation of an effective project team and successful training.

 While a competent and experienced vendor takes the guess work out of implementation and training, there are some responsibilities that fall to the end user, and having the resources for these tasks is essential.
 Cleaning up and managing data before the transfer to a new system is one such task.
 Your ERP vendor can help you better understand what other resources you, as an end user, will need for the planning, implementing and training phases of ERP software replacement.

-Parallel Solutions has been implementing ERP software for over 25 years.
+Parallel Solutions has been implementing ERP software for nearly 30 years.
 If you have questions about whether it’s time for a change in your current ERP system, give us a call at 440-498-9920 or contact us and we’ll be happy to discuss the best solution for your needs.